 Sexual harassment in the workplace

 Your workplace should be a safe space, but unfortunately this isn’t always the case.
 Sometimes your colleagues' behaviours can leave you feeling uncomfortable, or even intimidated.
 If you feel like you’re being sexually harassed in the workplace, don’t be afraid to speak up.
-Read on as we explain what counts as sexual harassment in the workplace and what you can do about it.
+Read on as we explain what counts as harassment in the workplace and what you can do about it.

 What counts as sexual harassment in the workplace?